cainhopwood/aws-ml-workshop-starter-kit/content/OnDemandTracks/_index.en.md

 ## On-Demand Tracks

-Watch the following great talks about AWS cloud security, presented by a mix of AWS customers and AWS experts.
+Watch the following great talks about machine leanring on AWS, presented by a mix of AWS experts.

 {{< wstable "OnDemandTracks" >}}